Gavin Williamson sacked as education secretary as Boris Johnson's reshuffle begins

 His statement suggests he has not been offered another ministerial role.

-Mr Buckland was also ousted as Justice Secretary, with Culture Sec Oliver Dowden now being linked.
+Mr Buckland was also ousted as justice secretary, but a specific reason for his departure was unclear.

+There has been speculation that he could be moved to make way for Dominic Raab, a qualified lawyer, to be demoted.

-The South Swindon MP said: “It has been an honour to serve in Government for the last 7 years, and as the Lord Chancellor for the last 2.
+The South Swindon MP said: “It has been an honour to serve in government for the last seven years, and as the Lord Chancellor for the last two.

 “I am deeply proud of everything I have achieved.
 On to the next adventure”.